Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Daar retreated from the stand a little, and his head tilted a touch as he considered that.
 Just for a moment, she’d got him to stop the clowning.

-"...Gotta be honest… It’s prol’ly a little o’ both," he admitted.
+"...Gotta be honest...
+It’s prol’ly a little o’ both," he admitted.
 "But the first one more!"

 She’d stung him.
 For a second she considered apologizing, but in truth he probably *needed* stinging now and then.
 Maybe that was why he kept coming back.